top of page

 Special Note and Appeal Process

 The WCASA Judicial Chairperson will use the above as guidelines for determining penalties for the appropriate class of infraction.
 If there are extenuating circumstances and the player feels that a contest of issuance of a red card, the player may appeal to the Judicial Committee.
-All appeals submitted to WCASA must be in writing and accompanied by a fee of $25 and be postmarked within 48 hours of notification of said decision.
+All appeals submitted to WCASA must be in writing within 48 hours of notification of said decision.

 Red cards issued at the end of the season for actions listed in the Physical-Intentional Classes may result in suspension of play in subsequent seasons, dependent on the seriousness of the infraction.

-The issuance of more than one (1) red card per season per player will result in the player appearing before a WCASA Judicial committee to determine the penalty.
+The issuance of more than one (1) red card per season per player will result in a player review before a WCASA Judicial committee to determine the penalty.

 If a player receives three (3) yellow cards in one season then that player will receive a one-week suspension after receiving the 3rd yellow card.